SIGHPC-Education-Chapter/SpillSimulation/README.md

 python3.

 For the tiles, you can really use anything.
-Mark the first tile with "Start" ad the last with "Finish".
+Mark the first tile with "Start" and the last with "Finish".
 Lay parallel tracks of tiles for larger groups of participants.

 ## Group Size